JIM POLIVKA

 well as short and feature-length screenplays, and directed a Hollywood

-Mr. Amazing, a social satire.
+staged reading of his Mr. Amazing, a social satire.
 In addition, he wrote and

-Almost Heaven – Lost in the Afterlife, which he
+published a fantasy novel, Almost Heaven – Lost in the Afterlife, which he

 also adapted into a screenplay.
 His latest live stage performances were in